mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

       RetentionInDays: 7
 ```

-This will create a CloudWatch LogGroup and will configure the VPC to use it.
+This will create a CloudWatch LogGroup and will configure the VPC to use it as its flow log destination.
 Because this is not a breaking change to the VPC configuration we will update the template in the `v1` folder (this will result in a so called `minor version` change).
+Please read [this documentation page](https://docs.aws.amazon.com/proton/latest/adminguide/ag-template-versions.html) for a better understanding of minor and major versions.
 Commit the change to the repository.

 Because we have imported the template using `Git Sync`, Proton will discover the change in the template and will propose it as a `Draft`: